 Hand Therapy Review Course

-2019 Hand Therapy Review Course - Save the Dates
+2019 Hand Therapy Review Courses - Save the Dates

 The ASHT Hand Therapy Review Course provides a comprehensive review of the evaluation and intervention processes pursued for typical diagnoses in upper extremity rehabilitation.
 Particular focus is placed on clinical reasoning, case discussion and evidence-based practice.